crewszk/my-weather-app/README.md

 - JSON parsing both local and through the API data
 - Javascript/Typescript class structure and arrow functions
 - Bootstrap and CSS

+## A live version will be available on my portfolio website at crewszk.github.io once I complete the website